 Region of interest can only be specified in the form of a disk.
 Hence, Disk radius defines the radius of that disk that will be used to show the results of the simulation.
 As obvious, the Center point defines the center of that disk in x- and y-coordinates.

-Ground height defines the wind tunnel floor height.
+The Ground height (z) defines the level at which the floor of the wind tunnel is placed.
 There are two scenarios: